Christmas holiday is coming near infront of

 4 cups soy milk

-1 tbsp instant vanilla pudding powder (make sure it's vegan)
+1 tbsp instant vanilla pudding powder (make sure it's

 1 cup nondairy whipping cream or heavy cream